DinoLeung/skuare/README.md

 - [X] Implement BLE communication protocol
 - [ ] Simple UI to pair and interact with the watch
 - [ ] Local sqlite to store device hash to support auto sync procedure
-- [ ] Background process to support auto time adjustment procedure
+- [ ] Support auto time adjustment procedure when app is not in foreground
+  - [ ] Android companion device manager
+  - [ ] iOS bluetooth central
 - [ ] Figure out unknown packets

 ## To be fixed